mrc-ide/welcome/README.md

 ### Connecting to DIDE From the outside

 For the best network speed and reliability, use a wired network connection.
-When this is not possible, you'll need to use Pulse Secure to access network shares, or to access your desktop PC by remote access.
+When this is not possible, you'll need to use Pulse Secure to access DIDE network shares, or to connect to your desktop PC.
 See [here](VPN.md)

 ### I hear we have a cluster :computer::computer::computer: